rtdoh55/power-outage-analysis/README.md

 # Exploratory Data Analysis
 ### Data cleaning
+First, we had to format the data frame in order to include only the columns that had information from the excel file.
+We did this using dataframe manipulation, setting OBS as our index and then creating OUTAGE.START and OUTAGE.RESTORATION which were stored as timestamps.
+We then selected the most relevant columns to our question and stored those columns in a new data frame.
+After this new dataframe was created, we assigned the appropriate data types for each column so that we could perform data manipulation on those columns.
 # Plot of Year
 <iframe src="assets/Year_plot.html" width=800 height=600 frameBorder=0  style = "position: relative; right: 30%" ></iframe>
 # Plot of Climate